Summer Camps + Water Safety: What To Consider

 Guidance for Families with Children Under Age 5

-It is both my personal and professional belief that children under 5 years old should not swim at camp- period- and instead should be partaking in water play.
+It is both my personal and professional belief that children under 5 years old are best suited to partake in water play at camp vs swimming.
 Toddlers and preschoolers are a handful to supervise on dry land, let alone in water!
 It is a huge responsibility for camp counselors to bring groups of children into the pool, especially given the likelihood that not all of their campers will be skilled to manage an aquatic environment independently.
-If the camp offers swimming for this age group, the question should be asked if it is "free swim" or Instructional swim.
+If the camp does offer swimming for this age group, the question should be asked if it is "free swim" or Instructional swim.
 If they do free swim for children under 5, they will need to use flotation devices.
 Flotation devices are dangerous to use in general but setting that aside for a moment, we have to be honest with ourselves that flotation devices can fail.
 A child can easily slip out of a device or tip forward in one they are not used to wearing, putting them straight down or face in the water without the strength or skill to right themselves.
 Without their own personal caregiver keeping eyes on them and only them, a child in distress can be easily missed for precious seconds or longer in the chaos of group swim.
 If 1:1 swim instruction is offered for this age group where the camp aims to teach your child instead of putting them in a device, that's certainly better than a free swim scenario.
-However, we don't drop our 2 and 3 year olds off at music class alone with their instructor, and I think the same rules should apply to swimming given the potentially deadly environment.
+However, for toddlers specifically, even swim instruction is best done while in your care.
+We don't drop our 2 and 3 year olds off at music class alone with their instructor, and I think the same rules should apply to swimming given the potentially deadly environment.
 However, for children on the older end of this age bracket whose parents want them to learn to swim at camp, please see the "Over Age 5" section for some important questions to ask to help ensure your child's learning experience away from you is a safe one.

 BOTTOM LINE FOR KIDS UNDER 5: A camp offering water play- sprinklers, water tables, inflatable water slides, water squirters - is a fun and safe setup for toddlers & preschoolers with little to no drowning risk.